SourLemonJuice/Find-Monkey-String/README.md

 ## Features

-Find a specify string among many random characters.\
+Find a specific string in a stream of random characters with Command Line.\
 Default target is `cc`

 ## Build